hst12/Starfield-Tools---ContentCatalog.txt-fixer/Documentation/Readme.txt

 Enable/Disable mods.
 Disabling a mod keeps the mod files on your system but the game won't load the mod.
 Mod profiles - for example a no-mods profile, an Achievements only profile or a fully modded profile.
 Pick or create an empty directory and use File->Save As to start creating profiles.
-Install mods (loose files and FOMOD not supported) Un-install mods (loose files not supported)
+Install mods (loose files and FOMOD not supported).
+Un-install mods (loose files not supported).
-View the mod page on the Creations web site
+View the mod page on the Creations web site.
 Works with LOOT if you have it installed to do mod sorting.
 LOOT groups are read and can be displayed.
-Enable the display of LOOT groups via the View->Columns->Group menu
+Enable the display of LOOT groups via the View->Columns->Group menu.
 Acts as a game launcher once you've made your load order edits and you can select between the Steam, MS Store or SFSE flavours of the game.

 What it doesn't do for Creations mods: